kronicle114/shopping-cart/README.md

 ## Create a branch
 In your local terminal, change to the repository directory:
 ```
 cd shopping-cart
 ```
 Create a branch using the `git checkout` command:
 ```
 git checkout -b <add-new-branch-name>
 ```
 For example:
 ```
 git checkout -b add-new-items
 ```
-> Note:
->> The branch name doesn't matter, but it should make sense to name it to match what the purpose of the branch is
+> Note: >>The branch name doesn't matter, but ideally you want the name to match the purpose of the branch you just created